filipnenadic/starter-academic/content/authors/admin/_index.md

 ---
 I am currently trying to finish my PhD at the University of Alberta.

 This website is devoted to scientific projects I have worked on.
-They are separated by topic into four groups.
-The projects are briefly described, but please note that this description those not serve to replace the actual publication which I provide where available.
+They are separated by topic and briefly described, but please note that this description does not serve to replace the actual publication.
 I would also be happy to receive your e-mail asking for additional information.